jelknernvcc/ghcictwebsite/resources/CSinterviewQuestions.md

 8. What are your thoughts about including artificial intelligence methods to improve assessment in computer science classes?

    > AI scares the hell out of us!
-Not sure what to say here :-(
+Not sure what to say here :-( When AI
+   > reaches the point where it can effectively assess student learning,
+   > it will soon render us as computer science instructors, and our students
+   > as computer programmers about as relevant as
+   > [Farriers](https://en.wikipedia.org/wiki/Farrier).
+We certainly need to
+   > watch the developments in this incredibly rapidly developing science, and
+   > prepare ourselves for the possibily profound changes it might bring.

 9. What is your interest in inspiring students to seek innovation?